atomicdata-dev/atomic-data-docs/src/interoperability/json.md

 Because JSON is so popular, Atomic Data is designed with JSON in mind.

+Atomic Data is often (by default) serialized to [JSON-AD](../core/json-ad.md), which itself uses JSON.
+JSON-AD uses URLs as keys, which is what gives Atomic Data many of its perks, but using these long strings as keys is not very easy to use in many contexts.
-- You can always serialize Atomic Data to simple, clean JSON.
+That's why you can serialize Atomic Data to simple, clean JSON.

+## Atomic Data as plain JSON

 The JSON keys are then derived from the `shortnames` of properties.
-- You can also serialize Atomic Data to JSON-LD, which is compatible with RDF.
-This contains more information about the datatypes and the URLs of properties.
+Note that when you serialize Atomic Data to plain JSON, some information is lost: the URLs are no longer there.
-- The default serialization is JSON-AD, which is also JSON based.
-It uses URLs as keys, which means we can look up more information about properties, but this might be less convenient to use for developers who expect

 ## From JSON to JSON-AD